freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-pass-an-object-as-a-functions-parameters.english.md

 }
 ```

-When <code>profileData</code> is passed to the above function, the values are destructed from the function parameter for use within the function.
+When <code>profileData</code> is passed to the above function, the values are destructured from the function parameter for use within the function.
 </section>

 ## Instructions